Simon Monjack

 Simon Mark Monjack (9 March 1970 – 23 May 2010) was an English screenwriter, film director, producer and make-up artist.
-He was the husband of Brittany Murphy.
+He was the husband and later widower of Brittany Murphy.

 Early life

 Monjack was born on 9 March 1970 in Hillingdon, Middlesex, to a Jewish family.
 He grew up in Bourne End, Buckinghamshire.
 He attended Juniper Hill School, Flackwell Heath, then Royal Grammar School, High Wycombe.
 When he was 16, his father, William (1949–1986), died of a brain tumour.
 His mother Linda (née Hall) is a hypnotherapist.

 Career

 Monjack directed, produced, and wrote the B movie Two Days, Nine Lives in 2000.
 He received story credit for the 2006 biographical film Factory Girl about Warhol actress/model Edie Sedgwick.
 Director George Hickenlooper contended that "Monjack had nothing to do with Factory Girl" and that "he filed a frivolous lawsuit against us [...] making bogus claims that we had stolen his script.
 He held us literally hostage and we were forced to settle with him as he held our production over a barrel."
 Monjack denied these claims.
 In 2007, E!
 News reported that Monjack was slated to direct a film adaptation of D. M. Thomas's novel about Sigmund Freud, The White Hotel, with Brittany Murphy cast in a leading role, but the movie was never made.